ohmtech/bohm-eurorack-manual/functions/index.md

 find the sound you want or get some new inspiration.

-To randomize the current model variations, navigate to the end of the model variations list to the `RANDOMIZE` menu item and click {guilabel}`FUNCTION` to randomize all variations.
+To randomize the current model variations, navigate to the end of the model variations list to the `RANDOMIZE` sub menu, and then choose between the two randomization options:

+- `BOHM + GROOVE` will randomize only Bohm and Groove
+- `ALL` will randomize Bohm, Groove and Performer

-In Producer mode, the {guilabel}`FUNCTION` CV input will have the same effect as clicking the `RANDOMIZE` menu item.
+In Studio mode, the {guilabel}`FUNCTION` CV input will randomize the current model variations.
+One can also exclude Performer from randomization using the `FUNC RAND` option of the system setings.

 ### Bohm Common Variations